2020 NFL Mock Draft: Will Tua tumble?

 The Cardinals could go in a number of directions, like an offensive tackle

-(Thomas or Wills) or even Kyler Murray's former Oklahoma wideout, Ceedee Lamb.
+(Thomas or Wirfs) or even Kyler Murray's former Oklahoma wideout, Ceedee Lamb.

 But Arizona is in dire need of interior D-line help, and Brown is as stout as